adam-kowalczuk/two-player-math-game/README.md

 # TwO-O-Player Math Game

-Created for gaining experience with Ruby, this math game pits two players against each other in an intense battle of guessing the sum of two randomly-generated numbers.
+Created to gain experience with Ruby and OOP, this math game pits two players against each other in an intense battle of guessing the sum of two randomly-generated numbers.
 Who will be victorious?
 It could be you!

 ## Getting Started